-What Is the Canon Camera Connect App?
+What is the Canon Camera Connect App and Canon Camera Remote?

 The Canon Camera Connect App is a nifty application available for all smartphones (Android, Apple, Google, Microsoft, etc).
 It allows you to operate the camera or camcorder without touching it.